pliniker/pliniker.github.io/about.md

   [Github](https://github.com/pliniker) and
   [Gitlab](https://gitlab.com/pliniker).
-I am also reachable in the [Gitter Rust-Hosted-Langs](https://gitter.im/rust-hosted-langs/runtimes-WG) channel, the
-  [Rust Zulip](https://rust-lang.zulipchat.com/) server and as `pliniker#8777`
-  on the official Rust and Rust Community Discord servers.
+I am also reachable in the [Gitter Rust-Hosted-Langs](https://gitter.im/rust-hosted-langs/runtimes-WG) channel, the rust-lang Zulip server and as `pliniker#8777` on the official rust-lang and Rust Community Discord servers.